 Bricks on Boundary

-Bricks on Boundary is one of the best Beauford, SC restaurants by far.
+Bricks on Boundary is one of the best Beaufort, SC restaurants by far.
 Offering the familiar Southern comfort foods, flavors inspire many worldwide for a more modern flair.
 The menu is full of fun, with creative takes on classics and silly names to boot.
 The portions are enormous, so be sure to come hungry.
 Otherwise, you’ll be taking half your plate home with you.